Faculty Fellows

 Emily Sellars comes to Yale as an Assistant Professor in the Department of Political Science.
 Sellars’ research interests are at the intersection of comparative political economy, development economics, and economic history.
 Her dissertation, “Essays on Emigration and Politics,” received the 2017 Mancur Olson Award for the best dissertation in political economy defended in the previous two years.
 Currently, she is working on several papers to be published in The Journal of Politics and the Journal of Development Economics.

-Ian Shapiro is Sterling Professor of Political Science at Yale University, where he also serves as Henry R. Luce Director of the MacMillan Center for International and Area Studies.
+Ian Shapiro is Sterling Professor of Political Science and Global Affairs at Yale University.
 He has written widely and influentially on democracy, justice, and the methods of social inquiry.
 A native of South Africa, he received his J.D. from the Yale Law School and his Ph.D from the Yale Political Science Department where he has taught since 1984 and served as chair from 1999 to 2004.
+Shapiro is a fellow of the American Academy of Arts and Sciences and the American Philosophical Society, and a member of the Council on Foreign Relations.

 Pelatiah Perit Professor of Political & Social Science